loot/loot.github.io/New-Members-Getting-Started.md

 ### Cloning Repositories

-Before you can start working on the BOSS files, you need to 'clone' their repositories.
+Before you can start working on the LOOT files, you need to 'clone' their repositories.
 This means exactly what it suggests - you take a complete copy of an online repository and put it on your computer.

-On the left side of the GfW window, you'll see an entry for the boss-developers account.
+On the left side of the GfW window, you'll see an entry for the loot organisation.
 Clicking on it will display a list of all the repositories belonging to that account online.
 To clone a repository, mouse over it in the list and click on the "CLONE" button that gets displayed.

 Once the repository has been cloned, you can double-click on its entry in the list to go to the repository page.
 You can't make any changes to the files in the repository here, but this page is used to 'commit' changes (ie. save them to your repository), sync your repository to the online one, and view the history of changes, among other things.